 * A school bus gets children to school.
 Ask kids how they get to school (car, foot, bus, subway).
 Chart your answers and make a graph. (click for pdf)

 * Introduce the bus stop sign.
 Discuss shapes and discuss number of sides and number of corners.
 Share various bus signs that are shaped different (click for pdf).
 Compare and find difference between the two bus next to each other and then compare to the other.
-You can use a venn diagram avilable in the literacy section.
+You can use a venn diagram available in the literacy section.
 Make an extra copy and allow children to play concentration / matching game.

 * Have students create their own bus stop sign by selecting their own color of construction paper and cutting their own shape and glueing one of the two pictures from the following pdf. (click for pdf)